A selection of wireframes and mockups.

 © Interaction Design Foundation, CC BY-SA 3.0 Source

-InVision is a comprehensive tool for designing and prototyping user interfaces.
-It's part of the InVision suite of tools, including InVision Cloud, for collaboration and feedback.
+InVision is a pretty nifty comprehensive tool for designing and prototyping user interfaces, and it's part of the InVision suite of tools, which includes InVision Cloud, for collaboration and feedback.

-Pricing Model: InVision Studio is free to use.
-Other InVision tools, such as InVision Cloud, offer both free and paid plans starting at $7.95 per month.
+“What’s the pricing like for this one?” we hear you ask—well, you’ll be glad to know that InVision Studio is free to use, while other InVision tools, such as InVision Cloud, offer both free and paid plans that start at $7.95 per month.

 AxureRP